 For applicants of awards up to £1,000 who are successful in stage 1, there is no further process.
 Applicants will be contacted within 28 days of the decision to arrange payment of funds, subject to the receipt of a completed Grant Acceptance Form and satisfactory references.

-For awards of £1,001 – £5,000 applicants will be invited to attend a funding round event on 6th June 2018 to present their application in person*.
+For awards of £1,001 – £5,000 applicants will be invited to attend a funding round event on 6th and 7th November 2018 to present their application in person*.

 Please ensure that you are available on the relevant date prior to submitting your application form.